SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

 [@Abbey: please add a step here for the "Copy Configuration" button and mention why this is useful]

-10. **If you are using the SAP HANA Cloud trial and already have a database instance, click the *Cancel* button and then the *Leave* button to return to the All Instances view in SAP HANA Cloud Central (recall that you can only have 1 database instance in SAP HANA Cloud trial, so you cannot create second one).** Otherwise, click on Create Instance button and you will be redirected to the SAP Cloud Central overview page to see the instance you have just created.
+10. **If you are using the SAP HANA Cloud trial and already have a database instance, click the *Cancel* button and then the *Leave* button to return to the All Instances view in SAP HANA Cloud Central (recall that you can only have 1 database instance in SAP HANA Cloud trial, so you cannot create a second one).** Otherwise, click on Create Instance button and you will be redirected to the SAP Cloud Central overview page to see the instance you have just created. **Note:** Creating a new instance takes approx. 10 mins.
     <kbd>
     ![](./images/12.png)
     </kbd>